Tripsy/v-admin/SETUP.md

     "scripts": {
         "build": "next build", // This script compiles your Next.js application for production.
 It optimizes the code, bundles the files, and prepares everything for deployment
         "dev": "next dev", // This script runs the Next.js development server.
 It provides features like hot-reloading, allowing you to see changes immediately as you develop; Use `pnpm dev` (or `npm run dev`) to start the development server.
         "start": "next start" // This script runs the production build of your Next.js application.
 You use this command after running next build to start the server in production mode.
     },

+pnpm next dev